BibleChorus/BibleChorusNextRepl/Reference/song_comments_table_reference.md

 ## Notes

 - The `parent_comment_id` allows for nested comments (replies).
+- Comments with `parent_comment_id` set to NULL are top-level comments.
 - The `is_pinned` flag can be used to highlight important comments.
 - The `is_approved` flag allows for moderation of comments before they are publicly visible.
 - The `sentiment` column can be used to store the result of sentiment analysis on the comment.